 1. Freshsales (Customer Relationship Management)

-Let’s face it.
-Choosing a CRM is up there with a root canal for most Realtors.
+Choosing a CRM is up there with a root canal for most realtors.
 There are dozens and dozens of options on the market, all promising to help you close more leads.
-So how do you choose?
 Select a CRM that creates effective engagement with clients, helps you visualize their journey through the sales process, and notifies you to consistently follow-up on each step of the way.

 2. Placester (IDX Website Builder)

-Let’s face it.
-Some Realtors enjoy spending long nights tweaking CSS, or being buried in code trying to get their CRM to finally start working with their WordPress theme.
-For the rest of us, going with a turnkey solution like Placester mean more time to generate and nurture leads.
-After all, every minute you spend putting out fires with your ad hoc tech is a minute you’re ignoring your clients.
+Some realtors enjoy spending long nights tweaking CSS or being buried in code trying to integrate a CRM with their WordPress theme.
+For the rest of us, going with a turnkey solution like Placester means more time to generate and nurture leads.
+After all, every minute you spend tinkering with your IDX website is a minute you’re ignoring your clients.

 Still feeling brave and want to get your hands dirty?
 Check out our step-by-step guide on building an IDX-enabled WordPress website.